Qiskit/qiskit-code-assistant-vscode/GETTING_STARTED.md

 1. Keyboard shortcuts can be changed by searching for `qiskit-vscode` in the Keyboard Shortcuts settings

+1. Telemetry can be disabled by unchecking the `qiskitCodeAssistant.enableTelemetry` setting or turning `off` the `telemetry.telemetryLevel` setting

 ## Troubleshooting

 If you are not seeing the extension status bar in Visual Studio Code, check the extension is installed and enabled under the Extensions tab.